handsontable/handsontable/docs/11.1/guides/building-and-testing/modules.md

 import 'handsontable/dist/handsontable.full.css';
 ```

-#### Step 2: Import the translations' registering method
+#### Step 2: Import the translations' registering function

-Import the `registerLanguageDictionary()` method that lets you register your translation:
+Import the `registerLanguageDictionary()` function that lets you register your translation:

 ```js
 import Handsontable from 'handsontable/base';